 vultures attracted to our stumbling, bleeding lives.

 Why is this happening?
 I scream as the slashing

 wind slices at our skin through soaked clothing.

-as the storm, like a panther, snarls across the sky.
+as the storm, like a panther, snarls across the night sky.